sweintritt/jmus/Readme.md

 jmus - *J*ava *Mus*ic Player
 =============================

-A very simple music player to play your local music library on shuffel, in the console using libc (Thanks [Marco](https://www.youtube.com/watch?v=kT4JYQi9w4w)!)
+A very simple music player to play your local music library on shuffle, in the console using libc (Thanks [Marco](https://www.youtube.com/watch?v=kT4JYQi9w4w)!)

 jmus uses *libc* for drawing.

 # Play

-Provide the folder to your music library on start. jmus willl search all of its subfolders for mp3 files.
+Provide the folder to your music library on start. jmus will search all of its subfolders for mp3 files.
 For now only mp3-Files are played.

 ```bash